 Consortium: An association set up for a common purpose that would be beyond the capabilities of a single person.
 A meeting of minds to which we solve all the state, local, and national problems on a daily basis, over a cup of hot great coffee, and breakfast.
 Our Coffee Consortium meets every Monday thru Saturday morning in the Trapeza of the Cave here at the monastery and discusses current events and issues on CNN and local stations.
 You can talk.
 We do the listening.
 And you can talk about anything you want; it does not need to be current events.
 All are welcome.
 This is a hospitality ministry of the Monastery of the Holy Martyrs.

-Here at Dayro d' Holy Martyrs - Syriac Orthodox ' we always have fresh hot coffee in the mornings for you.
+Here at Monasterfy of the Holy Martyrs - Syriac Orthodox ' we always have fresh hot coffee in the mornings for you.
 And some times someone brings us donuts.
 Watch today’s latest news on television.
 Read about it in the newspaper.
 Have a conversation with a friend and neighbor.
 And folks are invited to spend all morning or all day, as long as they want.

 The monastery is not a soup kitchen.
 I hate that word.
 We serve family meals.
 I like to set down with folks and eat with them.